 Degree Programs in Chemistry

-Master of Science and Master of ArtsCandidates for the MS degree in chemistry must demonstrate a general knowledge in the field and an ability to do original research in a specialized area of chemistry.
+Candidates for the MS degree in chemistry must demonstrate a general knowledge in the field and an ability to do original research in a specialized area of chemistry.

 MA candidates must complete six graduate courses; a research thesis is not required.
 Requirements for Master of Arts in Teaching (MAT) are determined by the Graduate School of Education; a minimum of 20 credits in graduate-level chemistry courses is required.

 The graduate program in biological chemistry and biochemistry is a program for students wishing to specialize in the chemistry of biological systems.
 Students entering this program take a biochemistry placement examination in lieu of an organic, inorganic or analytical placement examination.
-In addition, a separate set of cumulative examinations is given, and students may count an additional course outside the department toward the minimum six to eight courses necessary for the PhD degree.
+Students may count an additional course outside the department toward the minimum six to eight courses necessary for the PhD degree.